SweepCasinos > Vegas Gems

 Pros

-• Marketing emails halted instantly (2x Gmail check)
+• Marketing emails halted with no issues (2 x different Gmail checks)

-• Full LC/PE history pulled for 90+ days
+• Full LC/PE history pulled for over 90 days

 Cons

-• No cap tools: can’t limit LC, PE, or time
+• No cap tools in place: can’t limit LC, PE, or time cap

-• System never flagged high LC usage (10+ redemptions)
+• System never flagged a consistently high LC threshold (10+ redemptions)

 💬 Comment

-Vegas Gems lets you stop playing with a couple of clicks, and it does honor exclusions on unverified emails.
-But everything rests on self-management.
-There’s no guardrail for overplay unless you reach for the brake yourself.
+Vegas Gems lets you take a break from playing with a couple clicks, and it does honor exclusions on un-verified emails.
+But everything is left to user management.
+There are no guardrails if a user overplays unless the user takes the brakes off themselves.

 Vegas Gems’ Tools Kick In Fast, But Stay Basic

-What surprised me was that I could run that same block using an email that wasn’t even registered.
-I tried it out of curiosity, and it still worked.
-That’s rare.
-Probably good if you just want a way out without going through the whole login loop.
+What was a surprise was that I could perform that same block with an email that wasn’t even registered.
+I was just curious, so I did it, and it worked, so that was something you never see.
+Probably a good option to take if you’re just needing a way out without all the login palaver.

-What I didn’t see: anything that steps in before you spiral.
-No spending limits, no timers, nothing popping up after a long run.
-I did 10 redemptions in a row just to test it, and the system didn’t say a word.
-So if your play starts ramping up, that’s on you to notice — and stop.
+What I didn’t see: Anything that intervenes before you disappear down the black hole.
+No spend limits, no timers, nothing that pops up after you’ve been playing for a long run.
+I even did 10 redemptions in a row to confirm the test, and nothing from the system.
+So, if your play is starting to ramp up, just know — that is completely your responsibility to see and then potentially cease.

-Anyway, here’s everything I did find, minus the menu-hunting I had to do.
+Anyway, here is everything else I did find, aside from the menu hunting I had to do.

 Table: What I Could Actually Use (and What Was Missing)